 Best format for an administrative officer cover letter

-Compared to a resume, your cover letter is a free-form document where elements of your personality can shine through to a greater extent.
-Yet it still needs a clear structure of sections, each having its specific purpose.
+Compared to a resume, your administrative officer cover letter is a free-form document where elements of your personality can shine through to a greater extent.
+Yet it still needs a clear structure of sections, each having a specific purpose that enhances your application.

 All cover letters, regardless of occupation, should containing these components: